OpenDMA/opendma-spec/OpenDMA-Spec.md

 - The restrictions of the “SuperClass” Property are defined in §8.

-- All property info objects (§9) referenced in the “DeclaredProperties” property must be unique in the list of effective properties (§10) of this class regarding the tuple (”NameQualifier”,”Name”).
+- All property info objects (§9) referenced in the “DeclaredProperties” property must be unique in the list of effective properties (§10) of this class regarding the tuple (”Namespace”,”Name”).
 This implies that (a) no qualified property name may be used twice in this list and (b) no qualified property name already used by a super class or an aspect class may be reused.
 Properties can not be overwritten.

-- The tuple (”NameQualifier”,”Name”) of this object must be unique across all class info objects in the same context (§4)
+- The tuple (”Namespace”,”Name”) of this object must be unique across all class info objects in the same context (§4)

 - The reference to a class info object *c* is contained in the “SubClasses” property of a class info object *p* if and only if the “SuperClass” reference property of *c* references *p*.